tudor-malene/Easygrid/README.md

 - Column view:
 Another important section of each column is the javascript implementation section.
-All the properties defined here except "searchClosure" will be available in the render template to be used in whatever way.
+All the properties defined here except "filterClosure" will be available in the render template to be used in whatever way.

-- "searchClosure" has a special treatment.
+- "filterClosure" has a special treatment.
 It is a closure called after a search was made from the interface.
 In case of grid type=domain, the search closure is actually a GORM CriteriaBuilder which will be passed to the list method of the domain.

 #### Export